FAQs About Federal Work-Study

 Students are paid monthly on the 15th for actual hours worked the previous month.
-Timesheets must be signed by the student and supervisor and be submitted to fiscal services by the end of the month worked.
-Checks are available with picture identification from the cashiers in the Boyle Education Center or students may request to have their paycheck mailed instead.
+Timesheets must be signed by the student and approved by the supervisor, then submitted to fiscal services by the end of the month worked.
+Checks will then be available with picture identification from the cashiers in the Boyle Education Center or students may request to have their paycheck mailed instead.

 What if I change jobs?